ggambini/synchro_sympa/README.md

-# mycore_sympa
+# Synchro_sympa

-Bash script to sync ownCloud users and sympa mailling list.
-Sync is bidirectionnal, can subscribe and unsubscribe owncloud's users in a sympa mailling list.
-There are a lock mecanism, usefull for large owncloud installation.
+Bash script to sync mails from a mysql table and sympa list.
+Sync is bidirectionnal, can subscribe and unsubscribe website's users in a mailling list.
+There are a lock mecanism and syslog method, usefull for large installation.

+This script use a MySQL request to extract mail address of your website's users.

 ## Usage